bountybench/bountytasks/ocis/remote_files/services/postprocessing/README.md

 For using custom postprocessing steps you need a custom service listening to the configured event system (see `General Prerequisites`)

 #### Workflow
-When defining a custom postprocessing step (eg. `"customstep"`), the postprocessing service will eventually send an event during postprocessing.
+When setting a custom postprocessing step (eg. `"customstep"`) the postprocessing service will eventually sent an event during postprocessing.
 The event will be of type `StartPostprocessingStep` with its field `StepToStart` set to `"customstep"`.
-When the service defined as custom step receives this event, it can safely execute its actions.
-The postprocessing service will wait until it has finished its work.
-The event contains further information (filename, executing user, size, ...) and also requires tokens and URLs to download the file in case byte inspection is necessary.
+When the custom service receives this event it can safely execute its actions, postprocessing service will wait until it has finished its work.
+The event contains further information (filename, executing user, size, ...) and also required tokens and urls to download the file in case byte inspection is necessary.

-Once the service defined as custom step has finished its work, it should send an event of type `PostprocessingFinished` via the configured events system back to the postprocessing service.
+Once the custom service has finished its work, it should sent an event of type `PostprocessingFinished` via the configured events system.
 This event needs to contain a `FinishedStep` field set to `"customstep"`.
-It also must contain the outcome of the step, which can be one of the following:
+It also must contain the outcome of the step, which can be one of "delete" (abort postprocessing, delete the file), "abort" (abort postprocessing, keep the file) and "continue" (continue postprocessing, this is the success case).

--   `delete`: Abort postprocessing, delete the file.
--   `abort`: Abort postprocessing, keep the file.
--   `retry`: There was a problem that was most likely temporary and may be solved by trying again after some backoff duration.
-Retry runs automatically and is defined by the backoff behavior as described below.
--   `continue`: Continue postprocessing, this is the success case.

-The backoff behavior as mentioned in the `retry` outcome can be configured using the `POSTPROCESSING_RETRY_BACKOFF_DURATION` and `POSTPROCESSING_MAX_RETRIES` environment variables.
-The backoff duration is calculated using the following formula after each failure: `backoff_duration = POSTPROCESSING_RETRY_BACKOFF_DURATION * 2^(number of failures - 1)`.
-This means that the time between the next round grows exponentially limited by the number of retries.
-Steps that still don't succeed after the maximum number of retries will be automatically moved to the `abort` state.

 See the [cs3 org](https://github.com/cs3org/reva/blob/edge/pkg/events/postprocessing.go) for up-to-date information of reserved step names and event definitions.